Sauropod Dinosaur Neck Analysis

 probable total volume of 5 m3 (or around 50 cubic feet).

-The weight involved (for that vertebra) would then be around 1,000 kg
+The weight involved (for that vertebra) would then be more than 1,000 kg

 (or 2,200 pounds).
 It is also important to determine how far forward